falcopackages/falco-cli/README.md

 <!-- start-docs -->

 Falco is a Django-centric toolkit designed to enhance the development experience.
 The CLI offers commands for initiating new projects, generating simple CRUD views for rapid prototyping, and more.
-Additionally, it provides a collection of guides specifically tailored to address common issues in web development, focusing on Django projects.
+Additionally, it provides a collection of guides to address common issues in web development specifically tailored to Django.

 <!-- [![Read the full documentation](https://img.shields.io/badge/Read%20The%20full%20Documentation-blue?style=for-the-badge&logo=ReadTheDocs)](https://falco.oluwatobi.dev) -->